Our StoryReading Time: 11 minutes

 In addition to producing rigorous investigative reporting, we seek to further the long-term survival and betterment of the news industry as a whole.

-We pair senior reporters who have decades of experience with dedicated young journalists new to the field.
-We facilitate the transfer of values, methods and culture as our talented and varied investigators shape an improved and adaptive form of journalism to fit our times.
+We pair senior reporters, who have decades of experience, with dedicated young journalists new to the field.
+We facilitate the transfer of values, methods, and culture as our talented and varied investigators shape an improved and adaptive form of journalism to fit our times.

-We are a non-profit organization.
-We need readers, supporters and citizens passionate about and committed to strong investigative journalism.
+We are a nonprofit organization.
+We need readers, supporters, and citizens passionate about and committed to strong investigative journalism.
 Please consider a donation to help us produce the next story.

-WhoWhatWhy is made up of a combination of full-time journalists, expert advisors and other specialists.
+WhoWhatWhy is made up of a combination of full-time journalists, expert advisors, and other specialists.

 Over the course of more than two decades in journalism, Baker has broken scores of major stories.
-Topics included: early reporting on inaccuracies in the articles of The New York Times’s Judith Miller that built support for the invasion of Iraq; the media campaign to destroy UN chief Kofi Annan and undermine confidence in multilateral solutions; revelations by George Bush’s biographer that as far back as 1999 then-presidential candidate Bush already spoke of wanting to invade Iraq; the real reason Bush was grounded during his National Guard days — as recounted by the widow of the pilot who replaced him; an article published throughout the world that highlighted the West’s lack of resolve to seriously pursue the genocidal fugitive Bosnian Serb leader Radovan Karadzic, responsible for the largest number of European civilian deaths since World War II; several investigations of allegations by former members concerning the practices of Scientology; corruption in the leadership of the nation’s largest police union; a well-connected humanitarian relief organization operating as a cover for unauthorized US covert intervention abroad; detailed evidence that a powerful congressional critic of Bill Clinton and Al Gore for financial irregularities and personal improprieties had his own track record of far more serious transgressions; a look at the practices and values of top Democratic operative and the clients they represent when out of power in Washington; the murky international interests that fueled both George W. Bush’s and Hillary Clinton’s presidential campaigns; the efficacy of various proposed solutions to the failed war on drugs; the poor-quality televised news program for teens (with lots of advertising) that has quietly seeped into many of America’s public schools; an early exploration of deceptive practices by the credit card industry; a study of ecosystem destruction in Irian Jaya, one of the world’s last substantial rain forests.
+Topics included: early reporting on inaccuracies in the articles of the New York Times’s Judith Miller that had built support for the invasion of Iraq; the media campaign to destroy UN chief Kofi Annan and undermine confidence in multilateral solutions; revelations by George Bush’s biographer that, as far back as 1999, then-presidential candidate Bush already spoke of wanting to invade Iraq; the real reason Bush was grounded during his National Guard days — as recounted by the widow of the pilot who replaced him; an article published throughout the world that highlighted the West’s lack of resolve to seriously pursue the genocidal fugitive Bosnian Serb leader Radovan Karadzic, responsible for the largest number of European civilian deaths since World War II; several investigations of allegations by former members concerning the practices of Scientology; corruption in the leadership of the nation’s largest police union; a well-connected humanitarian relief organization operating as a cover for unauthorized US covert intervention abroad; detailed evidence that a powerful congressman, critical of Bill Clinton and Al Gore over financial irregularities and personal improprieties, had his own track record of far more serious transgressions; a look at the practices and values of top Democratic operatives and the clients they represent when out of power in Washington; the murky international interests that fueled both George W. Bush’s and Hillary Clinton’s presidential campaigns; the efficacy of various proposed solutions to the failed war on drugs; the poor-quality televised news program for teens (with lots of advertising) that has quietly seeped into many of America’s public schools; an early exploration of deceptive practices by the credit card industry; and a study of ecosystem destruction in Irian Jaya, one of the world’s last substantial rain forests.